jmurga/Analytical.jl/docs/src/abc.md

 empiricalValues = Analytical.parseSfs(data=files,output="testData.tsv",sfsColumns=[3,5],divColumns=[6,7])
 ```

 We make a function to perform $10^6$ simulated values.
-We solve the analytical approximation taking into account totally random and independent to draw *DFE* and $\alpha_{(x)}$.
-Each parameters combination are replicated to 5% frequency bins background selection values (saved at `adap.bRange`).
+We solve the analytical approximation taking into account random and independent values to draw *DFE* and $\alpha_{(x)}$.
+Each parameter combination are replicated to 5% frequency bins background selection values (saved at `adap.bRange`).

 In Julia you can easily parallelize a loop using ```$ export JULIA_NUM_THREADS=8```.
 Each iteration will be executed in a thread.
 In order to check the threads configured, just use in the julia console ```julia> Threads.nthreads()``` before the execution.
 We compute this example in a Intel i7-7700HQ (8) @ 3.800GHz laptop with 16GB of RAM using 8 threads.
 Please check [parallelization manual](https://docs.julialang.org/en/v1/manual/parallel-computing/) in order to send the process in a multicore system (or just put two process manually the [*alphaSumStats.jl*](https://github.com/jmurga/Analytical.jl/blob/master/scripts/alphaSumStats.jl) , a script provided to launch from command line).